rkimera94/internship-assessment/README.md

 - Fork this repository to create your own copy. ([More info about forking a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo))
 - Clone your repository to access it locally: `git clone https://github.com/<your-username>/internship-assessment.git`.
 (Replace `<your-username>` with your Github username.)
 - Create a python virtual environment: `python -m venv venv`
+- Activate the virtual environment:
+  - Linux/Mac: `source venv/bin/activate`
+  - Windows: `venv\Scripts\activate.bat`
 - Install the required python packages: `pip install -r requirements.txt`
+- Run the command `pytest`.
+(The tests should be failing, it's your task to make them pass.
+See below for instructions)

 ## Part 1: Programming exercises
 There are 2 programming exercises designed to test your competency with the python programming language.

-You can find the starter code in the `exercises/basics.py` file in this repo.
+You can find the starter code and task descriptions in the `exercises/basics.py` file in this repo.

 Run the following command: `pytest`.
 You will see that all the tests are failing.